michaelspellacy/shouldiuseanaccessibilityoverlay-com/README.md

 # Should I Use An Accessibility Overlay?

-Public repository of information on why accessibility overlays should be avoided on your website.
+Just enough information for stakeholders and a compilation of posts on why accessibility overlays should be avoided on your website.